lunasec-io/lunasec/docs/pages/cli/deploy.md

   ~ limitations under the License.
   ~
 -->
-LunaSec can be deployed to AWS using the LunaSec CLI, available in the `@lunasec/cli` npm package.
+LunaDefend can be deployed to AWS using the LunaDefend CLI, available in the `@lunasec/cli` npm package.
 More information on installing and using the CLI can be found in the [Getting Started Guide](/pages/getting-started/dedicated-tokenizer/introduction)

 The deploy command configures a deployment by reading the closest `lunasec.js` file to the current directory.
 The CLI tool will recursively search in parent directories for this file until it gets to the root of the file system.

-For a standard deployment of LunaSec, you will only need to specify:
+For a standard deployment of LunaDefend, you will only need to specify:
 ```js
 module.exports = {
     production: {